 A tankless water heater is given BTU (British Thermal Unit) input and efficiency ratings.
 These determine its flow rate, expressed in gallons per minute (GPM).

-Flow rates vary from about 1.2 to 6 GPM.
+Flow rates of tankless water heaters vary from about 1.2 to 6 GPM.
 Point-of-use models, such as those that provide hot water to a single bathroom sink, are rated 1.2 GPM.
-A 2.6-GPM tankless water heater will handle one shower at a time, a 4-GPM tankless water heater one shower and one sink, and a 6-GPM two showers.
+A 2.6-GPM tankless water heater will handle one shower at a time.
+A 4-GPM tankless water heater one shower and one sink, and a 6-GPM two showers.

 Homeowners who are concerned about energy savings also need to pay attention to a unit’s efficiency ratings.
-These ratings, which range from about 78 percent to 87 percent, indicate how much of the fuel is converted to heat by the appliance—the higher the better.
-You can shop for tankless water heaters online at Amazon.com.
+These ratings, which range from about 78 percent to the best tankless water heaters at 99 percent.
+They indicate how much of the fuel is converted to heat by the appliance—the higher the better.